ayoubensalem/ENSAK_API/README.md

 # ENSAK API

-A simple API under construction, using FLASK-RESTful and Scrapy framework.
+A simple API under construction for a mobile application : https://github.com/ayoubensalem/ENSAKenitra , using FLASK-RESTful and Scrapy framework.

 Entry file : **app.py** where all the resources are defined.